Strategy-Backed. People-First. — Statewide, Texas

 Every one of these organizations had already tried to fix the problem internally.
 The internal fix failed — not because the people weren't capable, but because the system wasn't built to carry it.
 That's the work.
 Not the policy.
 The system.

-— Dr. Thomas W. Faulkner, Principal Consultant
+— Dr. Thomas W. Faulkner, Principal Consultant & Author of Designed to Fail

 Ready to Build Your Own Outcome?